 But as I have said, I have cracked even dirtier jokes since then.
 So as I strive to be humorous in the stories I will be posting here, my jokes shall have to remain clean and witty.

 Yes, I will strive to be humorous.
 I beseech you to join me in this journey of cultivating cheerfulness.
 Lighten up!
 We live in a world where people take themselves and their decisions seriously: I have good news for you - nothing is that important.
 Honestly!

 Mzungu is a Swahili term for a white man.

 Sharing is CaringLike this story?
 Then share it on:

 Discipline & Consistency

 Yippee!
-It's now more than a month since I last posted a story in this lovely website of mine.
-I have just checked my website statistics provided by my hosting company, which I have come to appreciate for its world-class services, that people have actually been visiting my website in the last one month.
+It's now more than a month since I last posted a story in this lovely blog of mine.
+I have just checked my website statistics provided by my hosting company, which I have come to appreciate for its world-class services, that people have actually been visiting this blog in the last one month.
 And I am sure some of them have been curious to know what on Earth has happened to me that has made cease to write.

 Has Thuita taken a break to write a book?
 Or did he lose his mother who he once told us was diagnosed with a stroke a few years ago?
 Or could he have become depressed with that mental illness of his that he once informed us caused him to contemplate suicide several times?